bigskysoftware/grugbrain.dev/index.md

 often with sour look on face. but grug say integration test sweet spot according to grug: high level enough test correctness of system, low level enough, with good debugger, easy to see what break

-grug prefer some unit tests especially at start but not 100% all code test and definitely not first test.  many more focus ferocious integration test as cut point emerge and system stabilize! also small, curated end-to-end test suite that is kept working religiously on pain of clubbing. focus of important end-to-end test on most common UI features and few most important edge cases, but not too many or become impossible maintain
+grug prefer some unit tests especially at start but not 100% all code test and definitely not "first test".  "test along" ok work well for grug, especially as grug figure things out.

+grug focus much ferocious integration test effort as cut point emerge and system stabilize!  cut point api hopefully stable compared implementation and integration test remain valuable many long time, and easy debug

+also small, well curated end-to-end test suite is created to be kept working religiously on pain of clubbing. focus of important end-to-end test on most common UI features and few most important edge cases, but not too many or become impossible maintain and then ignored

 this ideal set of test to grug